-Our Articles of Association may only be amended by an affirmative vote of more than twothirds of our shareholders at a general meeting.
-An amendment to our Articles of Association will only take effect after we have obtained any necessary approvals from relevant regulatory and administrative agencies.
-If an amendment to our Articles of Association affects the information in our business registration, we must apply to the related government department to change the relevant details in the license.
+Our articles of association may only be amended by an affirmative vote of not less than two-thirds of our shareholders at a general meeting.
+An amendment to our articles of association will only take effect after we have obtained any necessary approvals from relevant regulatory and administrative agencies.
+If an amendment to our articles of association affects the information in our business registration, we must apply to the related government department to change the relevant details in the license.